CETL Scholarly Teaching Programs and Services for Part-Time Faculty

 Part-Time Faculty Teaching Guidebook

-The Part-time Faculty Teaching Guidebook was created by the 2017 Part-Time Faculty Learning Community (FLC).
-The FLC was comprised of part-time faculty from across the institution who came together regularly over the course of one year to research part-time faculty conditions and discuss the primary needs of new part-time faculty members.
-FLC members compiled this research-based guide to starting off your part-time teaching career based on their personal experiences teaching in higher education.
+The Part-time Faculty Teaching Guidebook was created by experienced part-time faculty from across the institution who came together to research part-time faculty conditions and discuss the primary needs of new part-time faculty members.
+They compiled this research-based guide to starting off your part-time teaching career based on their personal experiences teaching in higher education.

 Archived Part-Time Teaching Webinars

 KSU is incredibly proud of its faculty and their accomplishment.
 Many of our faculty boast national and international recognition for their leadership and innovation in their teaching, research and creative activity, and other professional endeavors.
 Thanks to Kennesaw State's robust faculty recognition program, we have historically recognized our faculty with awards in several categories.